Sujith-BN/DsaDaily/README.md

 ## What's Inside

-- **Problem Solutions:** Daily coding challenges from platforms like LeetCode, HackerRank, Codeforces, etc.
+- **Problem Solutions:** Daily coding challenges from leetCode.
-- **Data Structures:** Implementations of arrays, linked lists, stacks, queues, trees, graphs, heaps, and more.
+- **Data Structures:** Implementations of arrays, linked lists, stacks, queues and more.
-- **Algorithms:** Sorting, searching, dynamic programming, greedy, backtracking, and other classic algorithms.
+- **Algorithms:** Sorting, searching and other classic algorithms.
 - **Notes & Explanations:** Short explanations, tips, and insights for better understanding.

 ## My Goal